graphql-community/graphql-directive-auth/README.md

 ## Default

-To use default directive behavior, you need to set `APP_SECRET` environment variable, and that's all.
+To use the default directive behaviour, you need to set `APP_SECRET` environment variable, and that's all.

 ### What `default` means, and what I **need to do**?